rust-dsa/rust-dsa.github.io/src/algorithms/divide_and_conquer/divide_and_conquer.md

-# Divide-and-conquer algorithms
+# Divide and conquer algorithms

 Divide and conquer is a design strategy which is well known to breaking down efficiency barriers.
 When the method applies, it often leads to a large improvement in time complexity.
 For example,
             from O (n2) to O (n log n) to sort theelements.

 # How its Done